PluralKit/PluralKit/docs/content/user-guide.md

 :::

 ### Looking up member info
 To view information about a member, there are a couple ways to do it.
-Either you can address a member by their name (if they're in your own system), by their 5-character *member ID*, or by their *display name*, like so:
+Either you can address a member by their name (if they're in your own system), by their 5 or 6 letter *member ID*, or by their *display name*, like so:

     pk;member John
     pk;member qazws